Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. code-block:: shell

     # Assume that you can set up the Tools and Nuclei SDK environment
-    # cd to the helloworld directory
+    # cd to the coremark directory
     cd application/baremetal/benchmark/coremark
     # Clean the application first
     make SOC=gd32vf103 BOARD=gd32vf103v_rvstar clean